nurih/ai-foodie-buddy-rag-mongodb/README.md

 --- | ---
 `foodie_buddy_ai.py` | **Main program**.
 Demonstrates RAG architecture in practice `embedder.py` | Utility that wraps an embedding model to generate embeddings for data preparation as well as for live query encoding.
-`mongo_atlas.py` | Shared mongo code, instances of pre-connected collection handles `reviews_extractor.py` | Utility that processes original raw data, making it read for use with Atlas vector search index `reviews_uploader.py` | Utility that uploads data from files to MongoDB Atlas
+`llm_predictor.py` | Utility that wraps a Large Language Model (LLM) to use for the text predictions `mongo_atlas.py` | Shared mongo code, instances of pre-connected collection handles `reviews_extractor.py` | Utility that processes original raw data, making it read for use with Atlas vector search index `reviews_uploader.py` | Utility that uploads data from files to MongoDB Atlas